gsliwoski/cast_variant/README.md

 # cast_variant
 Cast variant onto protein structure (PDB or model)

-Version 1:

-Takes list of variants that have already been processed with effect predictor (hopefully VEP38)

 Aligns with SWISSMODEL models and PDBs via uniprot-sifts alignments

 Returns complete alignments and variant conversions